 Why we carried out this assessment

-ES.2 Our assessment found widespread good practice in the production of the KS4 statistics.
-We have identified four actions for DfE to fulfil in order for the statistics to continue to be designated as National Statistics.
+ES.3 Our assessment found widespread good practice in the production of these statistics.
+We have identified four actions for Scottish Government to fulfil in order for the Scottish prison population statistics to be designated as National Statistics.
+Once the statistics team demonstrates that these steps have been undertaken, OSR will recommend that the UK Statistics Authority designate the statistics as National Statistics.